vvnsong/hello-world/README.md

 # hello-world
 Plum

 This is VSVNG.
-A creative opening the world of coding one tag at a time.
+A creative entering the world of coding one tag at a time.